PySpark leftsemi

-Alternatively, you can be achieved the same output as Left Smi Join using select on the result of the inner join however, using this join would be efficient.
+Alternatively, you can achieve the same output as Left Semi Join by selecting all columns from the Left DataFrame on the result of the inner join; however, using this join would be efficient.

 import pyspark